Ryan Kelly (American football): Professional career

+Indianapolis Colts

-The Indianapolis Colts selected Kelly in the first round (18th overall) of the 2016 NFL Draft.
-The Colts drafted him with the expectation of him becoming “the first solid center for the franchise since Jeff Saturday.”
+The Indianapolis Colts selected Kelly in the first round (18th overall) of the 2016 NFL draft.
+The Colts drafted him with the expectation of him becoming "the first solid center for the franchise since Jeff Saturday."
 He was Alabama's first interior offensive lineman selected in the first round since Chance Warmack in 2013.

-On May 4, 2016, the Indianapolis Colts signed Kelly to a fully guaranteed four-year, $10.45 million contract that includes a signing bonus of $5.80.
+On May 4, 2016, the Colts signed Kelly to a fully guaranteed four-year, $10.45 million contract that includes a signing bonus of $5.80 million.
 He started all 16 games at center during his rookie year.

 On August 17, 2017, it was revealed that Kelly would undergo foot surgery for a broken bone he suffered during practice.
 He missed the first four weeks of the season, and went on to start the next seven games.
 He suffered a concussion in Week 12 and missed the next three games before being placed on injured reserve on December 18, 2017.

 On April 27, 2019, the Colts picked up the fifth-year option on Kelly's contract.

 On September 4, 2020, the Colts signed Kelly to a four-year, $50 million extension, making him the highest paid center in the NFL.

-NFL career statistics
+Minnesota Vikings

+On March 12, 2025, Kelly signed with the Minnesota Vikings on a two-year, $18 million contract.
+The Vikings followed Kelly's acquisition by also signing his Colts offensive line teammate Will Fries.
+On October 4, Kelly was placed on injured reserve after suffering his second concussion of the season.

+Statistics

 Personal life

 On December 17, 2021 Kelly and his wife Emma lost their newborn daughter due to a heart failure.